Spanish-Japanese Bilateral Programme of Technological Cooperation

 In the "Services" section of this same website you will find information identified by the office of the CDTI Innovation in Japan, which may be interesting for you, including a section on future technological events.

-We recommend you to sign up for the distribution lists related to Japan to be aware of the news, in the following link.
+We recommend you to sign up for the distribution lists related to Japan, to stay informed, in the following link.

 External Technological Action